 By Mayo Clinic Staff

 Secondhand smoke — also known as environmental tobacco smoke — includes the smoke that a smoker exhales (mainstream smoke) and the smoke that comes directly from the burning tobacco product (sidestream smoke).
-Secondhand smoke contains thousands of toxic chemicals, including:
+Secondhand smoke contains toxic chemicals, including:

 - Ammonia, used in cleaning products